brunomiguel/userrepository/README.md

 To synchronize the repository with your server you can run `./jarvis.sh -r`.

 ## Building
-Just run `./jarvis.sh -b`.
+Just run `./jarvis.sh -f` to do a full build.
 It will update the PKGBUILDs (if possible), build the packages, create the repository list and rsync all the files from ./repository to your endpoint (specified in `config`).

+You can also run `./jarvis.sh -b` to build only submodules with updates, but it's not at the best shape at the moment, so I would advice not using it.
+This is because some AUR packages create different packages and I haven't found a way to deal with that yet.

 # License
 All scripts in this repository are licensed under GNU General Public License 3.0.
 Full license text under [LICENSE](LICENSE)